stevebroshar/CsvReader/README.md

 ## RFC4180

-Of the 7 rules defined in RFC4180, this does attempt to implement them fully -- except where the RFC is confusing or IMO deficient/wrong.
+Of the 7 rules defined in RFC4180, this does attempt to implement them fully -- except where the RFC is confusing or seems wrong.
 Specifically:

  1. *Each record is located on a separate line, delimited by a line break (CRLF).*
  Well, sortof.
 A new line terminates a record -- unless it's within a quoted value.